front-commerce/developers.front-commerce.com/source/docs/advanced/payments/payline.md

 ---
 id: payline
 title: Monext Online integration
+description: This guide explain how Front-Commerce allows to use Monext Online (Payline) in a headless commerce project.
 ---

-This page contains information about the different ways you can accept payments with [Monext Online (Payline)](https://www.monext.fr/online) in your Front-Commerce application.
+There is only one way to accept payments with [Monext Online (Payline)](https://www.monext.fr/online) in your Front-Commerce application for now.

 ## Magento1 module